tybottorff/bottorffdocs/notes/literature_notes.md

 # Sharing of T cell receptors in antigen-specific responses is driven by convergent recombination
  - convergent recombination, rather than recombination bias or selection, drives publicity
  - potential causes of publicity: self tolerance restricts capacity of TCRs to recognize some epitopes, different conformations of peptides in MHC groove (flat or prominent), degenerate binders
+# Shifts in isoform usage underlie transcriptional differences in regulatory T cells in type 1 diabetes
+ - most GWAS hits for T1D are in regulatory sequences active in lymphoid cell types
+ - observe many genes (especially RNA recognition and splicing genes, many regulated by variable exon inclusion triggering NMD) with differences in isoform usage between T1D/control in Tregs
 # Significance of the autoantibody assay in predicting the development of immune-related adverse events in patients receiving atezolizumab plus bevacizumab combination therapy for unresectable hepatocellular carcinoma
  - irAE patients more likely to have autoantibody and to have complete ICB-response
 # Simultaneous epitope and transcriptome measurement in single cells